-Soaring across the snowy hellscape of Hoth slicing up rebel troopers as Darth Vader proved to be an unparalleled joy in 2015’s Star Wars Battlefront, putting you right in the thick of the iconic sci-fi universe.
+Trudging through the dense forests of Endor shooting up Stormtroopers as Han Solo proved to be an absolutely blast in 2015's Star Wars Battlefront, putting you right in the thick of the legendary sci-fi universe.

-That being said, the long-anticipated reboot was an underwhelming feat in a number of ways, with much of its content toned down or locked behind an expensive season pass.
-EA and DICE have confirmed a sequel is coming in 2017, so we’ve got together to discuss what we’d like to see.
+Despite some short-lived thrills, the long-awaited reboot was an underwhelming feat in so many ways, with much of its content toned down or locked behind an expensive season pass.
+The sequel is coming in 2017, so we've got together to discuss what we'd like to see.

 With 14 million copies already sold, Battlefront is only just getting started.

 What's new about Battlefront 2?
 It'll feature content from multiple films

 EA and DICE have confirmed that Battlefront 2 will take place across multiple different eras in the Star Wars universe.
 So, you can expect a little bit more of everything later this year.

 What is Star Wars Battlefront 2?